khcloud-pascal/UEFIPascalOS/README.md

 Files in my repository:
-buildx64.sh and buildaarch64.sh and buildloongarch64.sh:
+buildx64.sh and buildaarch64.sh and buildloongarch64.sh and buildriscv64(only x64 and aarch64 is vaild):
 build the iso file for corresponding architecture bare machine or qemu virtual machine.
 others:
 source code (free pascal)